ruthalajaswanthkumar-hue/-metricmind-agentic-bi/README.md

 ---

-## ⭐ Project Vision
+#  Project Vision

-Build a production-ready conversational Business Intelligence platform that enables business users to obtain accurate insights using natural language while ensuring governance, explainability, and scalability.
+To build a **production-ready AI-powered Conversational Business Intelligence Platform** that enables business users to obtain accurate, explainable, and actionable insights using natural language while ensuring governance, scalability, and enterprise-grade performance.

+---

+# 📄 License

+This project is developed as part of the **Axlero Solutions Advanced Data Analytics Internship Program**.

+© 2026 Axlero Solutions Internship Team